jlcfly/dropdown-checkbox/README.md

 # dropdown-checkbox
-jQuery-based drop down checkbox list
+JQuery-based drop down checkbox list (JQuery 1.7.2+)

-dropdown-checkbox is a jQuery-based drop down checkbox list meant to easily replace the HTML `select` tag with the "multiple" attribute added and turn it into a dropdown list using checkboxes.
+dropdown-checkbox is a JQuery-based drop down checkbox list meant to easily replace the HTML `select` tag with the "multiple" attribute added and turn it into a dropdown list using checkboxes.
 The checkbox list synchronizes with the `select` id as items are checked and unchecked, so you can submit it with your form as normal.

 See demo.html for examples.